corweet/bato_downloader/README.md

 *   **List Chapters Button:** Displays all fetched chapters in the output log.
 *   **Download All Button:** Downloads all chapters of the currently loaded manga.
 *   **Download Range Button:** Prompts for a chapter range (e.g., `1-10`) and downloads those chapters.
+*   **Convert to PDF Checkbox:** Enable this to convert downloaded chapters into PDF files.
+*   **Keep Images Checkbox:** Enable this (along with "Convert to PDF") to keep original image files after PDF conversion.
 *   **Select Output Dir Button:** Allows you to choose a directory where downloaded manga will be saved.
 *   **Progress Bar:** Shows the download progress.
 *   **Output Log:** Displays messages, search results, and download status.